 In what situations can I use my letter of credit?

 - Acquisition of new or used commercial property;

 - Acquisition of mixed property (residential and commercial, which has a single registration at the Real Estate Registry Office );

-- Acquisition of rural property, the guarantee being mandatory for urban property;
+- Acquisition of rural property, the guarantee is mandatory for the urban property;

 - Acquisition of urbanized land;

-- Acquisition of urban land with construction of residential or commercial property;
+- Acquisition of urban land with the construction of residential or commercial property;

 - Acquisition of a parking space with individual registration at the real estate registry office.

 Can a participant be excluded from the real estate consortium?